antD97/RestrictedRockets/readme.md

 Player-specific rules can be modified by anyone using: `/trigger restricted_rockets_config`

 Clicking on values in aqua will suggest a command to modify that value.
-The change will be made after sending the command, and, to see the change, the config menu has to be reopened using the config menu command.
+The change will be made after sending the command.
+For the menu to reflect the change, it must be reopened using the config menu command.

 Operators can also remove all scoreboard objectives and scheduled functions with `/function restricted_rockets:op/uninstall`.
 The next time the datapack is reloaded, the datapack will run like it did